Amphetamine Detox & Withdrawal

 Amphetamine detox and withdrawal is a challenging experience to go through but having the assistance of our medical team can make the difference between relapse and recovery.
 A detox is the first step on your road to getting help and making positive changes in your life.
 It will break your physical dependence so that you can focus on healing your addiction in rehab.

 Even though medical detox is not necessary for amphetamine withdrawal, you do need professional support to manage your symptoms.
-At the Providence Projects, we will support you through detox, provide relief from your physical symptoms and give you emotional support on this journey.
-Understanding what to expect from detox can prepare you and help you to understand that you are not alone.
+At the Providence Projects, we will support you through detox, provide relief from your physical symptoms and giving you emotional support on this journey.
+Understanding what to expect from detox can prepare you for the next step of your recovery journey.

 Detoxing from Amphetamines

 An amphetamine detox is a process of breaking your physical dependence on the substance.
 It is necessary to restore your brain chemistry and reduce the physiological and psychological effects of amphetamine abuse on your body.
 Here at the Providence Projects, our detox programme is safe, evidence-based, and compliant with NICE guidelines.

 When you arrive at our detox center you will be assessed to determine the most effective programme for your withdrawal symptoms.
 While you will generally not need a substitute medication, you will be observed by our caring medical staff, and any uncomfortable withdrawal symptoms will be managed.
 The objective of completing your detox programme is to safely eliminate all traces of amphetamines and toxins from your body and manage your withdrawal symptoms until your body can function without the substance.